davidgundry/MathsForCS/_course/index.md

 ## Getting started

 This website holds all of the content for the Maths for CS course.
-The course is broken down into several topics, one for each week of the course.
+The course is divided into several topics, one for each week of the course.
 Each topic is broken down into multiple sections.
 Each section has a short video lecture and questions and challenges for you to complete.
 Each week there will also be a live lab session with the demonstrator.
 You should complete each section before that week's lab session.
 During the lab we will build on what you have learned.

 | Week          | Topic         |
 | ------------- |-------------  |